About Partnership for Safety

 The Safety Data Portal and the ATC infoHUB are restricted sites that can only be accessed by active members of the LSC.

-These forms serve as our method of tracking, and using them is the most expedient way of adding new members.
+The website serves as our method of tracking, and using them is the most expedient way of adding new members.
 This automation also ensures that each of us, whom are jointly responsible for coordinating training logistics, receives and is working with, the same information.

 As personnel fluctuate, identifying the current Air Traffic Manager/NATCA Facility Representative ensures that we are soliciting concurrence from the correct individuals.